 - Post-judgment modifications to custody and visitation orders

 Civil Justice for Victims of Crime

 Victims seeking civil justice in the civil court system can also use mediation to avoid civil litigation, reduce costs, and possibly resolve their cases quicker.
 For victims of crimes, mediation can provide an opportunity to reach non-monetary settlements that otherwise would not be an available outcome at trial.
 For example, a victim of domestic violence or sexual assault may seek an apology or explanation from their perpetrator.
-Or a victim could seek a policy or systematic change relating to an institution that contributed to their harm.Request Free Consultation
+Or a victim could seek a policy or systematic change relating to an institution that contributed to their harm.Request Evaluation